mesosphere/dcos-docs-site/pages/services/beta-hdfs/2.1.0-2.6.0-cdh5.11.0-beta/index.md

 - Runtime configuration and software updates for high availability
 - Health checks and metrics for monitoring
 - Distributed storage scale out
-- HA name service with Quorum Journaling and ZooKeeper failure detection.
+- HA name service with Quorum Journaling and ZooKeeper failure detection

 ## Related Services